ablizno/dotfiles/README.md

 # Dotfiles

-This contains the dotfiles for my EndeavourOS install.
+This contains the dotfiles for my Arch install.

 ## Requirements